 These are reported pieces of happenings around and the world and first-person narratives that create a personal and intimate atmosphere throughout the episode.

-Agostine Ndung’u is such an excellent storyteller that, in my imagination, has to make a lot of his stuff up on the fly.
+Agostine Ndung’u is such an excellent storyteller who has to make a lot of his stuff up on the fly in my imagination.
 His personal accounts are delivered with interest and occasional humour.

 Sometimes he inserts audio clips from live events or interviews to guide the story.
 You will find the stories interesting and educational.